J35P312/FindSV/README.md

 Were OCC is alle count (Occurences) and FRQ frequency.
 Make sure  that these tags are  present in the info field of each variant in the database(s)!

-SNVs
-====
-FindSV performs SNV calling using Assemblatron, which uses the same SNV caller as Fermikit.
-The SNVs are annotated using the vep_snv_args command listed in the config file.

 Genmod
 ========